ilmaestro/FsLamp/TextAdventure/README.md

 - Environment Item: something the player can interact with in the current environment
 - Monster Encounter: something the player will encounter in the current environment
 - NPC Encounter: something the player can talk to in the current environment

+## Encounters

+An encounter is a separate game loop in which the player engages with a monster.
+The gamstate should keep track whether the player is in an encounter or not.